nxskok/stad29-notes/slides_d29.md

 ## Packages
-The usual, plus some new stuff xxx:
+The usual, plus some new stuff:

-\footnotesize

 ```r
 library(MASS)